Have you noticed children while they are playing? They are often so engrossed in what they are doing and they seem to be in another world.

 Mindfulness meditation is the most popular way of practicing mindfulness.

 In mindfulness meditation, you pay attention to your breathing.
-How you take breath, how you release it, and how your chest or stomach is filled with breath and how it deflates.
+How you take a breath, how you release it, and how your chest or stomach is filled with breath and how it deflates.

 How to do mindfulness meditation?